 How were the vaccines made so fast?

-A coronavirus vaccine made by Maryland biotech company Novavax — which is in the midst of a large late-stage trial in North America — proved effective at stopping symptomatic infections in global hot spots where concerning variants are dominant, the company announced Thursday.
+A coronavirus vaccine made by Maryland biotech company Novavax — which is in the midst of a large late-stage trial in North America — proved effective at stopping symptomatic infections in global hot spots where concerning variants are dominant, the company announced recently.
 But warning signs lurked amid those findings: The protective effect of the vaccine was substantially muted in South Africa, where a worrisome virus variant is in wide circulation.

 Should I still get vaccinated if …